 Disruptive Innovation Risk.
 Companies that the adviser and sub-adviser believe create or capitalize on disruptive innovation and developing technologies to displace older technologies or create new markets may not in fact do so.
 Companies that initially develop a novel technology may not be able to capitalize on the technology.
-The Fund may invest in a company that does not currently derive any revenue from disruptive innovations or technologies, and there is no assurance that a company will derive any revenue from disruptive innovations or technology may constitute a small portion of a company's overall business.
+The Fund may invest in a company that does not currently derive any revenue from disruptive innovations or technologies, and there is no assurance that a company will derive any revenue from disruptive innovations or technologies in the future.
+A disruptive innovation or technology may constitute a small portion of a company's overall business.
 As a result, the success of a disruptive innovation or technology may not affect the value of the equity securities issued by the company.